Vindair/CP317-W2018-G3/documents/Subby-Analysis.md

 ![SQCreateUser](https://i.imgur.com/XNlL1ft.png)

 Figure 5.1.
-Sequence Diagram for Task 1 and 2.
+Sequence Diagram for Task 1 and Task 2.

-A sequence diagram is provided for task 1 and Task 2 for an admin to log in to the management tool, and create a new user.
-This flow begins with an administrator required to log in, however there is no need to log out after a task is completed.
+A sequence diagram is provided for Task 1 and Task 2 for an admin to login to the management tool, and create a new user.
+This flow begins with an administrator required to login, however there is no need to logout after a task is completed.
 Thus, an administrator can freely execute multiple tasks in one session.

 ![SQUserTasks](https://i.imgur.com/STNS7Zt.png)

-Figure 5.1.1 Sequence Diagram for Task 7, 8, 9 and 11.
+Figure 5.1.1 Sequence Diagram for Tasks 7, 8, 9 and 11.

 A sequence diagram is also provided to outline the basic user tasks.